Skip to content

 The Solution:

-Data Centers FAQ
+Data Centers Cooling System FAQ

 Data centers contain sensitive servers, storage, and networking equipment that require stable environmental conditions.
 Low humidity increases the risk of electrostatic discharge (ESD), which can cause catastrophic damage to IT systems.
 Industry guidelines recommend maintaining around 45% RH to protect equipment and ensure uptime.

-At its Tier 3 data center in Fitchburg, Wisconsin, OneNeck IT Solutions installed MeeFog humidification to reduce energy use.
-Combined with UPS and BAS modifications, the system significantly cut power consumption.
-The MeeFog system provided: high-pressure fogging to reduce chiller load, full redundancy (two pumps, two power feeds, two controls), simple integration with existing AHUs — one fogging system per room handled the load.
+The MeeFog data center cooling system provided: high-pressure fogging to reduce chiller load, full redundancy (two pumps, two power feeds, two controls), simple integration with existing AHUs, and one fogging system per room handled the load.
 This approach provided robust reliability while lowering operational costs.

-Yes.
-MeeFog humidifiers integrate seamlessly with modern data center BAS and monitoring systems, enabling operators to control humidity levels with the same precision as temperature and airflow.
+Yes, MeeFog humidifiers integrate seamlessly with modern data center BAS and monitoring systems, enabling operators to control humidity levels with the same precision as temperature and airflow.
 At OneNeck IT Solutions, the MeeFog system worked alongside existing infrastructure while delivering measurable energy savings.